MrDiscordAnimation/disforwarder/README.md

 It should redirect you to another page where it's says that it deleted the DisForwarder Webhook!

+### Installation & Starting the local website/server

+To Install just click on **Code** and click on **Download ZIP** (Github)

+Or Clone via GIT with this command: ``git clone https://github.com/MrDiscordAnimation/disforwarder.git``

+To Install this project required dependencies on your computer or server simply run the following:

+``npm install``

+or if you want a clean install of the packages required for this project (If you have already downloaded the packages):

+``npm un``

+and then run:

+``npm i axios cors dotenv express fs path process``

+To start the server simply type this command:

+``node .``

+and your newly created server will be hosted at ``127.0.0.1:3000`` or ``localhost:3000``

+if the port is occupied for some reason modify ``index.js`` and enter your desired port.

 ### Le Credits

-You can host it yourself and try it or try our prebuilt and more secure one here: https://api.mrdiscord.repl.co/webhooks.html
+You can host it yourself and try it or try our prebuilt and more secure one here: https://api.mrdiscord.repl.co/webhooks.html (Dead Website)

 Built by [Mr Discreet Animation#8833](https://discord.com/users/696558802492719145) Discord Server: https://discord.com/invite/HxZzesDCbN